tytwitchell/pomodoro/README.md

 # Pomodoro Timer

-Pomodoro Timers are used to enhance focus time.
-The theory behind them is to focus for 25 minutes and take a break for 5 minutes.
-I decided to build my own Pomodoro Timer as a method for learning React Native.
+Pomodoro timers are used to enhance productivity during focus time.
+The theory behind this method of productivity is to focus for 25 minutes and take a break for 5 minutes.
+I decided to build my own Pomodoro Timer with React Native so I can use it while building other apps.

 # In This Document